zzangu0215/shell-shortcuts/README.md

       exit
     fi

-    echo "Do you want to push it to the repository? (y/n) Type [gph] if you want to deploy to heroku.";
+    printf "Do you want to push it to the repository? (y/n) \nType [gph] if you want to deploy to heroku. ";

     read wantPush